 Remember: ensure your knees track your second and third toes.
 They should not knock in or roll out – use a mirror to check your technique.

-If you are yet to invest in some home equipment you can find a selection of weights and kettlebells here at Argos.
+If you are yet to invest in some home equipment you can find a selection of weights, kettlebells and other Fit Kit in my Amazon shop here.

 Elle 🙂 x